ericcheung1/eim-chat/README.md

 ### Working on

-- Support for multiple simultaneous clients
+- Support for multiple simultaneous clients - DONE
+- Viewing messages on client-side

 ### Coming additions